 🤔 What is Frangipane?

-What is "Frangipane" you ask?
-It is a pastry filling made predominantly of almond meal along with butter, eggs, and flour.
-The ratio of almond meal is higher creating a creamy, textural paste.
+Frangipane is a pastry filling made predominantly of almond meal along with butter, eggs, and flour.
+The ratio of almond meal to flour is higher creating a creamy, textural paste.
 It is often used to spread on the base of a tart or galette before baking and forms the base of a friand or a frangipane cake.
 It is also a loose term to reference any baked treat that uses a lot of almond meal along with eggs or egg whites.

 2. Mix wet ingredients with dry ingredients - Add flour and almond meal.
 Mix well using a wooden or silicone spoon until the wet and dry ingredients are thoroughly combined to form a soft, textural paste.

-3. Roll cookies and place on baking sheet - Take approximately 2 tablespoons of cookie dough in the palm of your hands and roll them into a ball.
+3. Roll cookies and place on a baking sheet - Take approximately 2 tablespoons of cookie dough in the palm of your hands and roll them into a ball.
 Place on a baking sheet lined with baking paper/silicone.
-Repeat with remaining dough.
-Make sure the cookie balls are placed at least 5cms apart.
+Repeat with the remaining dough.
+Make sure the cookie balls are placed at least 5 cm apart.